SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 ## Summary

+At this point:

-At this point, you're running your external service in a mocked but real, remote service, accessed via HTTP, you've added handler code for the appropriate event to delegate calls to that remote service as required, and have installed the HTTP client library from the SAP Cloud SDK to make this connectivity and remote calling possible.
+* you're running your external service in a mocked but real, remote service, accessed via HTTP
+* you've added handler code for the appropriate event to delegate calls to that remote service as required
+* you've installed the HTTP client library from the SAP Cloud SDK to make this connectivity and remote calling possible

+Great work!

 ## Further reading